Textualize/textual/README.md

 mouse_over: Reactive[bool] = Reactive(False)
 ```

-This adds an `mouse_over` attribute to your class which is a bool which defaults to `False`.
+This adds an `mouse_over` attribute to your class which is a bool with a default of `False`.
 The typing part (`Reactive[bool]`) is not required, but will help you find bugs if you are using a tool like [Mypy](https://mypy.readthedocs.io/en/stable/).
-If you modify `self.mouse_over` Textual will update the Widget render automatically.
+Adding attributes like this makes them _reactive_, and any changes will result in the widget updating.

 The following `render()` method is where you set how the widget should be displayed.
 In the Hover widget we return a Panel containing rich text with a background that changes depending on the value of `mouse_over`.
-The goal here is to add a mouseover effect to the widget, which we can achieve by handling two events: `Enter` and `Leave` which are sent when the mouse enters the widget and leaves it.
+The goal here is to add a mouseover effect to the widget, which we can achieve by handling two events: `Enter` and `Leave` which are sent when the mouse enters or leaves the widget.
 Here are the two event handlers again:

 ```python
     async def on_enter(self, event: events.Enter) -> None: